 Studies have also shown that children with eczema symptoms have a breakdown in their skin barrier that makes their odds higher for getting food allergies.
 Proteins from eggs, cow’s milk, soy, certain nuts, wheat, and gluten caused their immune system to react.

 However, it is important to recognize that atopic dermatitis triggers are not just allergens, but most likely a combination of skin conditions like dry skin, irritants, anxiety, and stress.

 What are the best treatments for eczema and allergies?

 - Skin Care - The best line of defense against and to treat eczema and related skin conditions and rashes is protecting and hydrating the skin with special ways of treating eczema including baths that keep the skin hydrated, topical medications and moisturizers and covering the skin with therapeutic eczema clothing like Soothems.

 There are some other things you can do that might lower your child's chances of worsening or treat eczema, asthma, and allergies.
 The results are not always the same for every child with eczema, so talk to your dermatologist or your pediatrician before trying any of these:

-Allergy shots – depending on the specific allergic eczema symptoms allergy shots can help some patients with eczema by working to modify the course of disease rather than simply treating symptoms.
-Allergy shots are not the same as steroid shots, or steroid injections.
-Your allergist / immunologist can discuss whether allergy shots are appropriate for your eczema.
+Allergy shots – depending on the specific allergic eczema symptoms allergy shots can help some patients with eczema by working to modify the course of the disease rather than simply treating symptoms.
+Allergy shots are not the same as steroid shots or steroid injections.
+Your allergist/immunologist can discuss whether allergy shots are appropriate for your eczema.